masc-ucsc/docs/docs/pyrope/10-internals.md

 The `optimize` directive is like an `assert` but it also allows compiler optimizations.
 In a way, it is a safer version of Verilog `?`.
 Unlike other languages like C++23, Pyrope `optimize` verifies at simulation time that the `optimize` is correct.
 This means that the `optimize` is checked like an `assert` but it allows the compiler to optimize based on the condition.
+`asserts` do not trigger optimizations because their check can be disabled at simulation time, and hence create mismatches between simulation and synthesis if the compiler optimized over assertions.

 === "Verilog x-optimization"